Stan Bergstein

-Born above a grocery store in Pottsville, Pennsylvania, to the grocer Milton and his wife Esther, on 19 June 1924 and died in his home in Tucson, Arizona on 2 November 2011 at the age of 87.
+Born above a grocery store in Pottsville, Pennsylvania, to the grocer Milton and his wife Esther, on 19 June 1924 and died in his home in Tucson, Arizona, on 2 November 2011 at the age of 87.

-The most accurate obituary this writer has seen appears to be from the Chicago Tribune.
+The most accurate obituary this writer has seen appears to be from the Chicago Tribune. (the article is now behind a paywall.
+You need to have a subscription with the Tribune to access it).